nawab312/Monitoring-and-Observability/Prometheus/Notes.md

 Prometheus is an open-source systems monitoring and alerting toolkit.
 It is known for its robust data model, powerful query language (PromQL), and the ability to generate alerts based on the collected time-series data.
 It can be configured and set up on both bare-metal servers and container environments like Kubernetes.

+**Prometheus Web UI** allows users to explore the collected metrics data, run ad-hoc PromQL queries, and visualize the results directly within Prometheus.
+**Grafana** is a powerful dashboard and visualization tool that integrates with Prometheus to provide rich, customizable visualizations of the metrics data.

 ![image](https://github.com/user-attachments/assets/f2c99de7-3388-47e2-87d4-ec5525fed669)

 - **Prometheus server** is the core of the monitoring system.
 It is responsible for scraping metrics from various configured targets, storing them in its time-series database (TSDB), and serving queries through its HTTP API